Home

 What to do in Dallas-Fort Worth Texas

-With art venues like the Kimbell, energetic music halls, and unique festivals, Dallas-Fort Worth is the place to be this week.
-Thanks for tuning in; don’t forget to subscribe so you never miss what’s happening around town.
+That’s just a slice of what’s happening, but it’s more than enough to fill your week with laughs, learning, and a little movement.
+Thanks for tuning in, and don’t forget to subscribe so you never miss what’s happening around Dallas-Fort Worth.
 This has been a quiet please production, for more check out quiet please dot ai.

 This content was created in partnership and with the help of Artificial Intelligence AI